 The Dune Bashing Experience

 The drive lasts about 30-40 minutes through the Lahbab red dunes.
-Our drivers have years of experience – they'll check if you want a "thrilling" or "gentle" ride before starting.
+Our drivers have years of experience -- they'll check if you want a "thrilling" or "gentle" ride before starting.
+Want to know more about what dune bashing actually feels like?
+Read our red sand dune bashing guide.

 Sandboarding: Try It in the Morning

 Sandboarding works better in the morning for one simple reason: cooler sand has better friction.
 In the afternoon heat (45°C+), the sand becomes slippery and harder to control.
 Morning sessions let you practice longer without overheating.
-See our dune activities guide for more adventure options.
+If you're after more adventure, check out the dune buggy options in Dubai -- you can pair a morning cultural safari with an afternoon buggy ride.

 What's Included in a Typical Morning Safari

-Here's what to expect from most morning desert safari packages (AED 180-280 per person):
+Here's what to expect from most morning desert safari packages:

 Who Should Choose Morning Over Evening?